 We’ve all fallen victim to the weekday/weekend snooze shift—but the constant schedule change and effort to catch up on missed sleep is destroying your chances for a solid night of quality shuteye.
 Need proof?

 When U.S. and British researchers put healthy volunteers on a cycle of 33 hours awake followed by 10 hours of sleep for 21 days, the volunteers suffered even though they had longer sleep time to make up for the extra time awake.
-As the study period wore on, the volunteers’ reaction time slowed and they developed more trouble concentrating.
+Although the “catch up sleep” seemed to restore the volunteers’ performance for the first few hours after waking, as the study period wore on, the volunteers’ reaction time slowed and they developed more trouble concentrating.

 Experts like Wolfe know that your body needs consistency—not endless hours of being awake coupled with occasional long bouts of sleep—to maintain a healthy sleep-wake cycle and function at your best.
-To avoid the fate of those sleep-deprived volunteers, it’s essential to make an effort to go to sleep and wake up at the same time (or as close as possible) every day of the week, including Friday and Saturday.
+To avoid the fate of those sleep-deprived volunteers, it’s essential to follow a sleep routine and make an effort to go to sleep and wake up at the same time every day of the week (including weekends).

 Like a puppy who learns that he gets his walk every morning at 7:30, your body will adapt to your new schedule.
 You’ll start to feel tired at bedtime, and might even get to a point where you wake up on time without your alarm clock.
 Sure, it might sound crazy now—but it can happen!